Esteban José Martínez Fernández y Martínez de la Sierra

-Esteban José Martínez Fernández y Martínez de la Sierra, or simply José Esteban Martínez (1742–1798) was a Spanish naval officer, navigator and explorer, native of Seville.
-He was a key figure in the Spanish exploration of the Pacific Northwest and the Nootka Crisis.
+Esteban José Martínez Fernández y Martínez de la Sierra (1742 – 1798) was a Spanish Navy officer, navigator and explorer from Seville.
+He was a key figure in Spanish expeditions to the Pacific Northwest and the Nootka Crisis.

 Training

 In 1755 or 1756 Martínez joined the marine Colegio de San Telmo in Seville, a school for pilotos (a non-commissioned naval rank equivalent to Master).
 By 1773 he was a piloto segundo (second class piloto) at the Naval Department of San Blas in the Viceroyalty of New Spain (present day Mexico).

 Pacific Northwest

 The Spanish had explored and claimed the Pacific Northwest region in 1774 under Juan Pérez, and in 1775 under Bruno de Heceta and Juan Francisco de la Bodega y Quadra.
 In the 1774 Pérez expedition Martínez was second in command of the frigate Santiago.
 The expedition had the first recorded European contact with the indigenous Haida people of the Queen Charlotte Islands in July 1774.
 The Russian America colonization in Alaska was a threat to Spanish territory claimed there and in the upper Pacific Northwest.